Effective atypical intersections and applications to orbit closures: Introduction

 Finally, we record another interesting application of our effective proof of the geometric Zilber-Pink conjecture (this time for pure $\Z$VHS).
 Recall indeed the following question of Bader, Fisher, Miller and Stover (that could be compared with \Cref{qtn:filip}, see indeed \S \ref{sec:hodgevsdyn} for a deeper comparison between the two worlds).
 See \S \ref{sec:balleffective} for more details.

 \begin{qtn}[{\cite[Qtn.
 9.5]{BFMS2}}] Can one classify the totally geodesic curves on nonarithmetic Deligne--Mostow \cite{MR586876, zbMATH03996010} orbifolds? \end{qtn} Once our new approach to the pure geometric Zilber-Pink is plugged in the main result of \cite{BU} we at least get an algorithm that solves their question.
-The following is an effective version of the finiteness theorem from \cite{BU, BFMS2}:
+The following is an effective version of the finiteness theorem from \cite{BU, BFMS2}.
+It is an application of the construction of a certain $\Z$VHS $\widehat{\mathbb{V}}$ on the nonarithmetic Deligne--Mostow orbifolds $S$ from \cite{BU} and \Cref{corpure} (which ultimately follows from \Cref{thm:mixedZP}) applied to $(S,\widehat{\mathbb{V}})$.

 \begin{cor} Let $\Gamma \subset \operatorname{PU}(1,n)$ be a Deligne-Mostow non-arithmetic lattice.
 Then there exist an algorithm which computes the finitely many maximal complex totally geodesic subvarieties of $S_\Gamma := \Gamma \backslash \mathbb{B}_{\mathbb{C}}^n$. \end{cor}